 There are four main areas to which we allocate Pupil Premium Funding:

 - Educational provision: Aims to catch up or keep up children at risk of underachieving.
-Children are discussed at each pupil progress meeting, five times per year and targets are planned in their pupil passports.
+Children are discussed at each pupil progress meeting, three times per year and targets are planned in their pupil passports.

 - Extended school provision: clubs, music lessons, trips and other experiences that would otherwise be unlikely to be accessible to children at the school.

 - Pastoral provision: including provisions that develop social skills, emotional literacy and overall health and wellbeing.
 This includes the breakfast club.